octokit/octokit.net/CONTRIBUTING.md

 We have a [`easy-fix`](https://github.com/octokit/octokit.net/issues?labels=easy-fix&state=open) tag on our issue tracker to indicate tasks which contributors can pick up.

+If you've found something you'd like to contribute to, leave a comment in the issue so everyone is aware.

 For v1 of the Octokit.net API, we're looking to support everything that v3 of the GitHub API supports.
 As this is currently a pre-1.0 library, we're always looking for ways to improve the API to make it easy to work with the GitHub API.